 Make the Vinaigrette

 Put all of the vinaigrette ingredients into a high speed blender.
-Blend until it is emulsified.
+Blend or shake until it is emulsified.
 Depending on your blender this will take from about 10-20 seconds.

-If you don’t have a high speed blender, a food processor or a bowl with a whisk can be used instead.
+If you don’t have a high speed blender, a food processor or a mason jar with a lid can be used instead.

 Toss and Refrigerate